asyncapi/cli/docs/metrics_collection.md

 Metrics won't be collected in CI environments, or when the "CI" env variable is set up to "true".

 ## How to disable tracking
-To disable tracking, set the "ASYNCAPI_METRICS" env variable to "false" when executing the command.
-For instance: `ASYNCAPI_METRICS=false asyncapi validate <spec-file-path>`

-Also you can set the env variable permanently so you don't need to disable tracking in every command execution: `export ASYNCAPI_METRICS="false"`
+To disable tracking, please run the following command:
+`asyncapi config analytics --disable`

+Once disabled, if you want to enable tracking back again then run:
+`asyncapi config analytics`

 Remember that keeping this tracking enabled will help AsyncAPI community to provide better specifications and tools in the future.